Healthy Travel Food: The Ultimate Packing Lists for Eating Right on a Trip

 - 5-gallon jug of filtered water

-Our digestive function didn’t shut down, we didn’t struggle with blood sugar lows and resulting crabbiness.
+Our digestive function didn’t shut down, and we didn’t struggle with blood sugar lows and resulting crabbiness.

 All in all, we may have enjoyed our vacation much more, in addition to saving a boatload of money compared to what we saw others doing.